ShuffleGate: Scalable Feature Optimization for Recommender Systems via Batch-wise Sensitivity Learning: Methodology

-This mechanism forces the gate to learn the \textbf{sensitivity}: if $\mathbf{z}$ is redundant, replacing it with $\tilde{\mathbf{z}}$ causes negligible loss increase, and the regularization term will drive $g \to 0$.
+This mechanism forces the gate to learn the sensitivity: if $\mathbf{z}$ is redundant, replacing it with $\tilde{\mathbf{z}}$ causes negligible loss increase, and the regularization term will drive $g \to 0$.
 Conversely, if $\mathbf{z}$ is critical, the model must maintain $g \to 1$ to minimize the task loss.
 The unified objective is:

 where $\mathcal{S}$ is the set of all gates at the target granularity and $\alpha$ controls the sparsity pressure.
-In incremental learning scenarios, we recommend a brief warm-up for newly introduced features before optimizing their gates to ensure fair competition with established parameters.
+In incremental learning scenarios, we recommend a brief warm-up for newly introduced component before optimizing their gates to ensure fair competition with established components.

+However, the practical feasibility of this framework hinges on generating the high-dimensional noise counterpart $\tilde{\mathbf{z}}$ efficiently online, which we address next.